How Can Machine Learning Emulators Best Support Climate Science?: Introduction

+Despite this shared motivation, the two communities remain surprisingly disconnected.
+Their differing perspectives toward emulation are reflected in their workflows: the machine learning community typically develops data-driven models optimized for predefined predictive tasks, whereas climate scientists analyze physics-based simulations to address specific scientific or application-driven questions.
 These disparate approaches mean that the paths of methodological developers and applied users rarely intersect \textit{by chance}.
-As a result, rapid progress in machine learning climate emulators has not resulted in comparable uptake by users \cite{fowler2007linking, tebaldi2007use, fowler2025downscaling}.
+Research inertia may further contribute to this divide.
+For example, climate researchers tend to rely on established \emph{gold standard} datasets like ERA5 \citep{hersbach2020era5} or CMIP6 \citep{eyring2016overview, adams2018sampling}, while other approaches are often considered only once traditional models reach their limits.
+More generally, they may prefer working with familiar datasets and models whose limitations are well understood, rather than engaging with the \emph{unknown unknowns} introduced by unfamiliar approaches.\footnote{This is a well-researched topic in social science, where it has been found that people prefer a known risk over ambiguity \citep{ellsberg1961risk}.} As a result, rapid progress in machine learning climate model emulators has not resulted in comparable uptake by users \citep{fowler2007linking, tebaldi2007use, fowler2025downscaling}.
 Many emulators, therefore, remain unused in decision-making contexts; not because they fall short, but because developers and users lack a shared framework for communication, evaluation, and practical guidance.
-This calls into question the added value of much of this modeling effort \cite{fowler2025downscaling}.
+This calls into question the added value of much of this modeling effort \citep{fowler2025downscaling}.

-Closer collaboration could benefit both sides.
-For the climate science community, the advantages may seem particularly clear: machine-learning emulators can substantially reduce computational cost and even enable capabilities that are infeasible with physical models.
-For example, they can combine multiple data sources (climate models or observational datasets) \citep{schillinger2025enscale}, sample rare extreme events more efficiently \cite{kendon2025potential}, perform bias correction, enhance temporal or spatial resolutions \cite{harder2026benchmarking}, and learn complex relationships that are difficult to parameterize within traditional physical frameworks.